Approach to Gender and Ethnicity Pay Reporting

 On the scale, the purple and blue triangles show the average pay of women and men respectively in the organization; the gap between these triangles is the gender pay gap.

 Because there are more women in the lower pay quartiles of the organization, and more men in the upper quartiles, average pay for women is lower than average pay for men.
 This can happen even though pay parity is achieved, ensuring people are paid the same for the same work.

 Collecting data on ethnicity and race is complex.
 There are variations around the world on how to define both ethnicity and race, with the language continuously evolving.

-When describing the constructs for the UK and US, we adopt the definition and language specific to the country.
+When describing our constructs for the UK and the US, for example, we adopt the definition and language specific to the country.